 This is a downloadable PDF Pattern with full illustrated instructions: You’ll be able to download your pattern right after you order.
 You’ll also receive an email with the download link, and a separate receipt.
 The emails may take a few minutes to arrive.
 If you don’t see them, be sure to check your spam or promotions folder.

-However, you can easily make him bigger just by printing the pattern in a larger size.
+If you need a bigger bunny, just print the pattern in a larger size.

-The printable pattern (PDF) comes with complete instructions for creating your bunny’s armature with cardboard and crumpled foil.
-When the armature is ready, you cover it with a very thin layer of Apoxie Sculpt.
-I used one pound of the product to make this sculpture, and there was enough left over to make the Baby Unicorn, too.
+I used one pound of Apoxie Sculpt to make the bunny sculpture, and there was enough left over to make the Baby Unicorn, too.
 Click here if you’d like to make both sculptures and save $5 for the two-pattern set.

-The bunny sculpture shown above was painted with chalk paint to give him a nice soft coat, but any acrylic paint will work just fine.
+The bunny sculpture shown here was painted with chalk paint to give him a nice soft coat, but any acrylic paint will work just fine.

-Watch the video to see the easy way to make those big black eyes:
+Watch the video for an easy way to create the bunny’s big black eyes:

 To make this sculpture you will need: